Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 For all our Prizes, the person making the submission will be asked to sign a disclaimer on behalf of the author committing to abide by the rules and attesting that the entry is the author’s own work.

 There are different eligibility requirements for each Prize, so please read our full list of rules.

 Unlike industry awards, we have no entry fees and you don’t have to pay for a table to attend our Prize Ceremony.

-As of 2022, the Prize Ceremony will take place at the Orwell Festival of Political Writing in early July.
+The 2023 Prize Ceremony will take place at the Orwell Festival of Political Writing in London on 22nd June.

 We aim to be open and transparent about how our judges are appointed and how the judging process takes place.
 Judges are appointed each year and published on the Foundation website.
 The judges are appointed by the Director and administrators, subject to approval by the Board of Trustees.